Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 A hiker takes a break on the side of the Inca Trail on her ascent to Dead Woman’s Pass.
 Mount Veronica is visible in the backdrop.

-Taking a break during the ascent to Dead Woman’s Pass – the highlight of Day 2 on the classic Inca Trail to Machu Picchu.
-This is the toughest portion of the Trail.
+Plenty of breaks were needed during the ascent to Dead Woman’s Pass – the toughest portion of the classic Inca Trail to Machu Picchu.

 The human body cannot digest large amounts of food when climbing up to those altitudes.
-Eating a big meal prior to climbing to Dead Woman’s Pass would be a recipe for altitude sickness and/or digestive issues.
+Eating a big meal prior to climbing to the Pass would be a recipe for digestive issues.
 Therefore, lunch wasn’t scheduled until after we descend from the Pass.
-The tentative plan for my group was to leave camp around 6 am and have lunch around 2 pm (lunch was dependent on how fast we can make it to the lunch stop from Dead Woman’s Pass).
+The tentative plan for my group was to leave camp around 6 am and have lunch around 2 pm (lunch was dependent on how fast we can make it to the lunch stop).

 A hiker ascends steps on a trail.